yutannihilation/string2path/README.md

 -   [An answer to the question “How to return byte array from Rust function to FFI C?”](https://users.rust-lang.org/t/how-to-return-byte-array-from-rust-function-to-ffi-c/18136/4).
-    This might be very obvious to those who are familiar with C, bit it takes some time for me to figure out that I need to pass the data and the length at the same time, otherwise C side cannot know the size of the data.
+    This might be very obvious to those who are familiar with C, but it takes some time for me to figure out that I need to pass the data and the length at the same time, otherwise C side cannot know the size of the data.